kaloseia/morphe/README.md

 `Morphe` is a simple, human-readable base data modeling specification.

 The name represents the ancient Greek "form" or "shape", implying an ideal form or prototype from which other forms are derived.
-This symbolizes how declaratively modelled data in YAML is generatively transformed into machine code.
+This symbolizes how declaratively modelled data in YAML is generatively transformed into code.

-The primary goal is the creation of a centralized, declarative data modeling format that can be utilized by both technical and non-technical stakeholders to specify standardized business application data and rules, that can then be generatively transpiled into layer-specific technologies across the stack.
+As your application's codebase grows, structural changes become increasingly expensive.

+Let's take something as simple as adding a `country` field to addresses managed by your application.
+To achieve this across the stack, you typically need to manually update the following things:

+* `address` SQL table creation scripts
+* `address` SQL queries
+* Backend type definitions, such as an `Address` class
+* Associated automated test arrangement and assertion blocks
+* API endpoint documentation
+* Front-end type definitions, such as an `Address` typescript type
+* Front-end form components
+* ...

+Tooling exists to reduce the manual work needed for some of these steps.
+Common examples might be an ORM that generates SQL scripts automatically from backend types or GraphQL typescript type generators from GraphQL query files.
+But these tools are fragmented and tend to leverage multiple disparate "sources of truth" across your application.

+The Morphe specification aims to provide a simple, central schema for automatically updating your code artifacts across technologies, eliminating human error, and accelerating development velocity.

+By consolidating your application's data structures into a single source of truth for your entire stack, you only have to touch one place instead of many and let your selected plugins handle the rest.

 ## Field Types